AnimeshChaudhry/Readr/README.md

 7).
 Search for a book by clicking on the search button on the top right <br>
 8).
 Click on the home button on the top left to go to your profile <br>
 9).
 Click on the Log out button on the top right to log out

+### Other Info:
+Uses deployd as a backend.
+Other technologies include: HTML, CSS, Bootstrap, Javascript, jQuery.
+Also makes use of the google books API to query book title, author, price, and info.